 Vasari uses zero VOC (volatile organic compounds) eco-friendly and low-odor colorants to create an infinite palette of colors.
 Our colorants are the same as those used for specialty 'green' paints, and are the best and cleanest in the industry.

 When you order a color from us, we use a combination of the above tints to create the color, and of course you can create your own colors.

 HOW TO MIX COLORS

-Our plaster will dry much lighter than paint or other products.
+Our plaster will dry much lighter than paint or other products compared to the wet look.
 The reason is the whiteness of the lime.
 So when mixing colors, add more colorant than you would for paint.
 If you have a formula for a paint color, just add more colorant than the formula calls for.
 About 50% more for lighter colors, 100% more for medium tones, and up to 300% more colorant for deeper colors.
-The most colorant our plaster can take is about 3 quarts.
+The largest quantity colorant our plaster can take is about 3 quarts.